Cannabis in Italy: State-produced medical cannabis

 At the time of the legalization of medical cannabis, the cost of the medicine wasn't covered by the State and the drug had to be imported from abroad through the Office of Medicinal Cannabis, primarily from the Netherlands, making it too expensive for the average patient to buy legally at pharmacies, with prices reaching up to €50 (59 US$) per gram, as well as waiting times reaching up to a month.
 For this reason, then Defence Minister Roberta Pinotti announced in September 2014 that the Army would begin growing cannabis plants in a secure room at the Chemical-Pharmaceutical Military Institute in Florence, which is already tasked with the production of orphan drugs both as an application of the constitutional right to health care and as a matter of national security.
 The military facility manages all stages of the production of medical cannabis, including growing and harvesting the plants, drying and grinding the leaves, sanitizing the final product with gamma rays, and then shipping it to pharmacies and hospitals, all in accordance with the Good Agricultural and Collecting Practices and the Good Manufacturing Practices of the EU.

 The army production of medical cannabis increased from 20 kg between 2014 and 2016 to more than 100 kg in 2017, resulting in a 30% decrease in the cost of the final product.
-Moreover, the Army expanded its cultivation with new greenhouses in other areas of the military facility, in order to reach an estimated production of 300 kg per year and to keep up with the demand from doctors and patients, which was estimated between 400 kg and 450 kg a year in 2017.
+Moreover, the Army expanded its cultivation with new greenhouses in other areas of the military facility, to reach an estimated production of 300 kg per year and to keep up with the demand from doctors and patients, which was estimated between 400 kg and 450 kg a year in 2017.
 In November 2019, the Ministry of Health increased the maximum amount of cannabis inflorescences allowed to be produced by the facility from 350 kg to 500 kg per year, while the Army is planning to reach an annual medical cannabis production of 700 kg in 2023, by perfecting technical aspects such as lighting, watering, temperature, and ventilation; and by using a mixture of secret nutrients developed in-house that are mixed in with the hydroponic irrigation.
 The increased production was also achieved thanks to the increase in the number of growrooms, from just two in 2016 to the current ten, as well as the six annual harvests carried out in each one of the six flowering rooms, which individually contain between 50 and 125 cannabis plants.